*Post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - symptoms linked with ADHD and ADD.

-So if you have a child who has trouble sleeping or suffers from anxiety or symptoms associated with autism or ADHD, a weighted blanket could well be worth a try.
+So if you have a child who has trouble sleeping, or suffers from anxiety or symptoms associated with autism or ADHD, a weighted blanket may be a great investment.
+If you’re up for it, you could even try making your own!

 Note: It’s advised you consult a healthcare professional for advice before choosing a weighted blanket for your child.
 Never use a weighted blanket with a baby or child who has difficulty moving unaided, or regulating their temperature.
 Also don’t use a weighted blankets when pregnant.